bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > boundary that is found by the boundary profiler", because that leads to success
 > in about half of the cases explored here.

-We fully expected shallow types and the statistical profiler to help in the lower half of the lattice.
+We were surprised by this.
+Based on Greenman's work (pldi 22) and the work on reticulated Python, we fully expected shallow types and the statistical profiler to help in the lower half of the lattice.
 We will clarify in the paper.

 > The bigger meaning implicit in the paper is that using a profiler in this way
 > is actually a useful strategy, which is not really borne out because of the